 Making the World a More Loving Place

-We’re very fortunate to have a teacher like Sri Sri Ravi Shankar alive on this planet.
-Someone of his enlightened stature, who chooses to share his wisdom with us, who can teach us how to go deeply inwards and get in touch with our true selves.
+We’re very fortunate to have a teacher like Sri Sri Ravi Shankar—someone of his enlightened stature, who chooses to share his wisdom with us, who can teach us how to go deeply inwards and get in touch with our true selves.
 He can show you how to heal yourself and serve the world at the same time.
 He teaches how to be at peace with ourselves and our surroundings, but also how to be dynamic and make the world more peaceful and loving.